 Cooperation in the field of Labour and Social Welfare

-Both parties agree to cooperate in development of entrepreneurship, insurance, social services and technical & vocational training.
+Both parties agree to cooperate in development of, social services and technical & vocational training.

-Ministry of Cooperatives, Labour and Social Welfare of the Islamic Republic of Iran expresses its readiness for exchange of information with its counterpart in the field of social welfare, conducting training courses, technical meetings on supporting persons with disabilities and holding specialized exhibitions for persons with disabilities
+Ministry of Cooperatives, Labour and Social Welfare of the Islamic Republic of Iran expresses its readiness for exchange of information with its counterpart in the field of social welfare, that may include training courses and technical meetings on supporting persons with disabilities as needed.

-Both parties agree to set up a joint committee on issues of mutual interests.

 Both parties agree to organize exhibition for promotion and export of SSO’s goods and services, as well as sharing knowledge and experiences within the framework of MOU at national, regional and international levels.

 TVTO of the Islamic Republic of Iran expresses its willingness to cooperate in conducting technical training, services and entrepreneurship, development and setting training standards, providing consultation on procurement and equipment of technical and vocational training centers, cooperation and transfer of experiences in organizing international skill competitions.